 9 Tips for Working As A Nurse While Pregnant

-Was I going to be able to tolerate being on my feet all day?
+• Would I tolerate being on my feet all day?

-What is the best way to prevent dehydration as a pregnant nurse working 12 hour shifts?
+• What is the best way to prevent dehydration as a pregnant nurse working 12-hour shifts?

-And most importantly, how am I going to keep my energy up for my entire shift?!
+• How am I going to keep my energy up for my entire shift?!

 But by taking proper precautions and always putting safety first, working as a nurse while pregnant is possible.
-In fact, many nurses work all the way through their pregnancies until a few weeks or days before they give birth.
-This information is intended to help you thrive while working as a nurse while pregnant.
+In fact, some nurses work all the way through their pregnancies until a few weeks or days before they give birth.
+However, it is important to remember that everyone has a different experience, and it is important to speak with your doctor, nurse practitioner, or midwife before making any decisions about what is right for you.

 First off, it is always important that you talk to your doctor to discuss any occupational concerns you have during your pregnancy.
-Continue the dialog at your prenatal appointments as you move along your pregnancy.
-If you have questions in between your appointments then contact your doctor.
+Continue the dialog at your prenatal appointments as you move along with your pregnancy.
+If you have questions or concerns in between your appointments, contact your healthcare provider.

 It is also crucial that you communicate with hospital management and your charge nurse about your pregnancy.
-They cannot help you avoid potential pregnancy hazards if they don’t know that you are expecting.
+They cannot help you avoid potential pregnancy hazards if they don’t know you are expecting.

-The physicality of working as a pregnant nurse can be very difficult for some women, especially for those working on high acuity floors such as the Emergency Department and Intensive Care Unit.
-However, many hospital units are able to offer modified duty for pregnant nurses who have instructions from their doctors to stay off their feet.
+The physicality of working as a pregnant nurse can be very difficult for some women, especially for those working on high-acuity floors such as the emergency department or intensive care unit.
+However, many hospital units are able to offer modified duties for pregnant nurses who have instructions from their doctors to stay off their feet.

-However, there are still a few physical challenges that pregnant nurses should consider during nursing shifts:
+There are also other physical challenges pregnant nurses should consider during nursing shifts:

 • Stress